vmware-tanzu/velero/site/docs/master/upgrade-to-1.2.md

        --replicas 0
    ```

-1. Update the container image used by the Velero deployment and optionally, the restic daemon set:
+1. Update the container image used by the Velero deployment and, optionally, the restic daemon set:

    ```bash
    kubectl set image deployment/velero \